coleifer/peewee/docs/peewee/crdb.rst

     SQL is mal-formed, violates a constraint, etc., then the function will raise the exception to the caller.

-Example of using :py:meth:`~CockroachDatabase.run_transaction` to implement client-side retries for a transaction that transfers an amount from one account to another:
+Example of using :meth:`~CockroachDatabase.run_transaction` to implement client-side retries for a transaction that transfers an amount from one account to another: